cloudmesh/pi/content/en/tutorial/mpi/index.md

 ## 3. CMS MPI Commands

+We use cloudmesh shell (`cms`) to provide you with some easy to use commands that address deployment of MPI on the cluster.
-Below are the MPI commands available from CMS
+The MPI commands available from `cms` are:

 ```
 $ cms mpi deploy raspberry HOSTS